openai/gpt-2/model_card.md

 ### Model date

-Spring 2019, trained on data that cuts off at the end of 2017.
+February 2019, trained on data that cuts off at the end of 2017.

 ### Model type

 Language model

+### Model version

+1.5 billion parameters: the fourth and largest GPT-2 version.
+We have also released 124 million, 355 million, and 774 million parameter models.

 ### Paper or other resource for more information
 [Blog post](https://openai.com/blog/better-language-models/) and [paper](https://d4mucfpksywv.cloudfront.net/better-language-models/language_models_are_unsupervised_multitask_learners.pdf)